KRUSHAL2956/dynamic-weather-dashboard/README.md

 };
 ```

+**⚠️ IMPORTANT**: Never commit `config.js` with real API keys to version control!

 ### 3. Security Considerations

 - **Never commit your API key** to version control
 - The `js/config.js` file is included in `.gitignore`
+- Use `js/config.example.js` as a template
-- For production deployment, consider using environment variables
+- For production deployment, use environment variables
 - Regularly rotate your API keys
+- See `SECURITY.md` for detailed security guidelines

 ### 4. Local Development